 While perusing the catalogs and websites, try not to be "seeduced" by the lavish descriptions and glossy enhanced photos (we call it garden porn).
 Chances are your plants will never look like or produce as much as promised in the catalog.
 (See my previous post on reading between the lines in the seed catalogs.)

-Start seed shopping soon and you’ll be transported to your ideal summer garden.
-The number of new gardeners out there has blossomed so order early.
+Start seed shopping soon and you'll be transported to your ideal summer garden.
+The number of new gardeners out there has blossomed in recent years, so order early.

 Once you've got your seeds in hand, it's time to get them started!
 Read all about how to start seeds indoors to get a jump on the growing season, or learn about direct-sowing seeds in the garden outdoors.